MelissaFlores2002/teamBuilder/README.md

 Goal: Finish the profile page.

-What got finished ~ Couldn't finish Profile page finished, finished dictionary to summon profile page.
+What got finished ~ Couldn't finish Profile page finished, finished dictionary to summon profile page, as well as finished the logo and app icon.

 Day 3 -

 Goal: Submit app to Apple

 What got finished ~ Got the contact creator button working so the team memebers can communicate.
+Finished the flagging function and the logout function.
+Ready to be shipped!

 Day 4 -

-Goal:
+Goal: Send the user after logging back in after logging out to the main view controller.

 What got finished ~